 ApsaraDB for Redis supports the following data persistence methods: RDB persistence and append-only file (AOF) persistence.
-This topic describes the features of these persistence methods and provides guidelines about how to manage data persistence in the console.
+This topic describes the features of these persistence methods and provides guidelines about how to manage data persistence in the ApsaraDB for Redis console.
 You can modify persistence settings to serve your workloads.

-By default, ApsaraDB for Redis generates RDB snapshots on a daily basis and retains the snapshots for up to seven days.
+By default, ApsaraDB for Redis generates RDB snapshots on a daily basis and retains the snapshots for seven days.
 You can manage RDB persistence in the following ways:

 - Configure the point in time for automatic backup.
 For more information, see Automatic backup.